 1. Firstly, are you related to Johnnie Walker?

 It’s a sheer coincidence my surname is Walker!
 Although, my father’s nickname in the Scottish Navy was ‘Whisky’ and there’s a few other coincidences I find a little spooky.
 Was it my destiny?
 Maybe so.

 2. WHAT WAS YOUR PATH TO WHISKY AND HOW DID YOU GET STARTED BLENDING?

-Pretty early on, I realized my passion was in science, so I went on to study for a PHD in chemistry.
-After finishing university, I took a job as a chemist but had a growing interest in the drinks industry because of my passion for flavour.
-I went for a job at Diageo’s Technical Centre in Menstrie in 2010 and haven’t looked back since.
+Pretty early on, I realized my passion was in science, so I went on to study for a Ph.D. in chemistry.
+After finishing university, I took a job as a chemist but had a growing interest in the drinks industry because of my passion for flavor.
+I went for a job at Diageo’s Technical Center in Menstrie in 2010 and haven’t looked back since.